Image Image

 Contact a DUI Lawyer in Saline County, IL Today

 If you or a family member have been charged with DUI in Saline County, IL, you need to take action right away.
-DUI cases move fast, and the consequences — like jail, losing your license, and a permanent record — can affect your life for years.
+DUI cases move quickly, and the penalties can follow you for years — including jail time, license suspension, and permanent marks on your driving record.
 You need a DUI defense attorney in Saline County, IL who can act fast and start protecting your rights.

-We are here to protect you at every stage — from your initial arrest to license reinstatement to courtroom defense.
-Contact us online now or call (314) 900-HELP to get the immediate support you deserve.
+Our team will fight for you at every phase — from your initial arrest to license reinstatement and court defense.
+Contact us online today or call (314) 900-HELP to get the help you need.
 We represent people facing DUI charges in Saline County, IL and throughout Southern Illinois.

 View Service Areas